-Last updated: 19 May 2020
+Last updated: 09 November 2020

 Voyage Care is a provider of care and support to adults with learning disabilities, physical disabilities and other complex and challenging support needs across the UK.
 Placements into our services are funded by local authorities, clinical commissioning groups and other organisations in the health and social sector, as well as directly by the individuals we support themselves.

+Voyage Care recognises the scale and seriousness of the problem of modern slavery and human trafficking, and most importantly of the impact on its victims.
 Whilst we are confident that the robust recruitment and identity checks we carry out on our staff go some way to ensuring modern slavery is not present in our business, we recognise that this does not eradicate the risk entirely.
-As an employer of over 9,000 members of staff, a number of whom are originally from outside of the UK, we realise that this potentially represents the biggest risk of modern slavery to our business.
+As an employer of over 10,000 employees, a number of whom are originally from outside of the UK, we realise that this potentially represents the biggest risk of modern slavery to our business.

-This statement was approved by the Board of Directors on 28th February 2019.
+This statement was approved by the Board of Directors on 29th October 2020.